Post Reinforcement Learning Inference: Introduction

 The goal of our work is to address this largely un-explored area of post-adaptive data collection inference, from such adaptive experiments that, within each experiment phase, involve multiple interactions with the same treated unit.
-In particular, we consider data that are collected from episodic reinforcement learning~(RL) algorithms \citep{sutton1998introduction} and provide estimation and inference for structural parameters of interest under semi-parametric assumptions~\citep{neyman1979c,laan2003unified,chernozhukov2022locally}.
+In particular, we consider data that are collected from reinforcement learning~(RL) algorithms \citep{sutton1998introduction} and provide estimation and inference for structural parameters of interest under semi-parametric assumptions~\citep{neyman1979c,laan2003unified,chernozhukov2022locally}.

-In episodic RL, the adaptive experimentation algorithm (from now on ``the agent'') interacts with the environment for a series of episodes; within each episode, the agent observes an initial state, then applies multiple treatments, causing state transitions within the episode, and finally observes an outcome at the end\footnote{We focus on cases where only the final outcome is observed.
-Our framework can be generalized to settings where intermediate outcomes are also revealed.}.
-For instance, one could think of an education platform thinking about incentivizing their users to take a course.
-They interact with the user on the front-page, which then can lead them to transition to a secondary enrollment page, and subsequently to a payment page.
-Each of these transitions are state transitions within the episode, and in each of these phases, the platform can experiment with different page designs (i.e. actions), with the ultimate outcome goal that we measure being course enrollment.
+In RL, an adaptive experimentation algorithm (from now on ``the agent'') interacts with units that are sampled independently and identically (i.i.d.) from the environment.
+For each unit, the agent observes an initial state, then applies multiple treatments that cause state transitions, and finally observes an outcome at the end.\footnote{We focus on cases where only the final outcome is observed.
+Our framework can be generalized to settings where intermediate outcomes are also revealed.} We term the sequence of interactions with a unit as an ``episode''.
+For example, consider an educational platform aiming to encourage users to enroll in a course.
+The platform, acting as the agent, might first interact with a user on the homepage, then guide them to an enrollment page, and finally to a payment page, with each step representing a state transition.
+Throughout these stages, the platform can experiment with different page designs (treatments) to achieve the final goal of course enrollment.

+The agent's behavior policy is typically adapted over time to incorporate learning from past realizations.
+In particular, we focus on a broad class of adaptive data collection mechanisms, where the agent interacts with a batch of units before updating its policy for subsequently arriving units.
+This setting encompasses the \emph{episodic reinforcement learning} framework \citep{neu2020unifying} and generalizes the classical bandit framework, in which the agent interacts with each unit for only a single round in an adaptive manner.